forgeofabsurdducks/quackamollie/README.rst

      # If needed, another configuration file example is given to set more advanced logging
      cp config/examples/config_with_logging.yml config/config.yml

-  - Download the `config.yml` file from the repository:
+  - Or download the `config.yml` file from the repository:

   .. code-block:: bash

      wget https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie/-/raw/master/config/examples/config.yml

-  - Copy and adapt this code:
+  - Or copy and adapt this code:

   .. code-block:: yaml